-Clarke, a Democrat, was the representative for Alabama's 1st congressional district from 1895 to 1897.
+Clarke was the representative for Alabama’s 1st congressional district and was a Democrat.
+He served from 1895 to 1897.

 From Dec 1889 to Mar 1897, Clarke missed 598 of 1,425 roll call votes, which is 42.0%.
 This is on par with the median of 36.8% among the lifetime records of representatives serving in Mar 1897.
 The chart below reports missed votes over time.